Sheriff: 2 dead in Northern California wildfire

+Power outages, smoky skies and uncertainty about what the day would bring left a feeling of emptiness around the town of Weed the morning after evacuation orders were lifted for thousands of other residents.

-“It's eerily quiet," said Susan Tavalero, a Weed city councilor, who was driving to a meeting with fire officials.
+“It's eerily quiet," said Susan Tavalero, a city councilor who was driving to a meeting with fire officials.

 She was joined by Mayor Kim Greene, and the two hoped to get more details on how many homes had been lost.
 A total of 132 structures were destroyed or damaged, fire officials said Sunday, though it wasn't clear whether they were homes, businesses, or other buildings.